2. Basics of Logic Design

 Fig. 2.4.1 4-bit equality comparator.

 Fig. 2.4.1 shows the symbol of a 4-bit equality comparator.
 An N-bit equality comparator determines if two N-bit inputs are equal or not.
-If the two inputs are equal, the comparator’s output is 1.
-If not, it is 0.
+The output is 1 if the inputs are equal, and 0 otherwise.

 Tasks